OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 **Claire-7B-0.1 is a 7B parameter causal decoder-only model built by [LINAGORA](https://labs.linagora.com/) and [OpenLLM-France](https://github.com/OpenLLM-France)**
 **adapted from [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) on French conversational data.**

+Claire-7B-0.1 is designed to be attuned to dialogue dynamics, manifested by its ability to generate natural sounding conversations, with the aim of improving downstream performance of models fine-tuned for dialogue generation (e.g., chat) and dialogue understanding (e.g., meeting summarization) tasks.

 ## Typical usage